 - Parchment paper

 - Zester – must be turquoise or mint for recipe to work 😉

 Making this chocolate orange bark is too easy to even call this a recipe: simply melt the baking chocolate on low heat in a small pot, add 6 drops of orange essential oil and combine well, then pour into a rimmed baking sheet lined with parchment paper.
 Let cool a few minutes and top with orange zest and shredded coconut.

 Pop into the freezer for a couple of hours and – ta da!
 World’s easiest dessert!
-But it tastes phenomenal – dangerously addictive, with a very satisfying orange flavor.
+But this chocolate orange bark tastes phenomenal – dangerously addictive, with a very satisfying orange flavor.

-If you’re going to experiment with some essential oil recipes or DIYs, or pop some oil into a pretty diffuser to naturally add a fabulous aroma to your home, check the ingredients and quality of the essential oils you buy because some brands actually contain really toxic stuff.
-If you’ve been intrigued by doTERRA and the concept of a high quality oil, I’d love to put you in touch with my friend Ashley, a new Wellness Advocate for the brand (the only way to purchase these oils – the “doTERRA” labeled products available on Amazon are knock offs).
-It doesn’t matter where you live in the world, she can set you up and she’s just so, so knowledgeable about the products and company.
+If you’re going to experiment with some essential oil recipes or DIYs, or pop some oil into a pretty diffuser to naturally add a fabulous aroma to your home, check the ingredients and quality because not all essential oils are created equally.
+If you’ve been intrigued by doTERRA specifically, I’d love to put you in touch with my friend Ashley, a new Wellness Advocate for the brand (the only way to purchase these oils – the “doTERRA” labeled products available on Amazon are knock offs).
+I don’t particularly have any love for the brand, but Ashley is very knowledgeable about essential oils.
 She has actually worked in health advocacy for much of her career, so she’s especially interested in the health benefits of essential oils and uses them to enhance her family’s wellness (like using certain oils as a decongestant for mild colds and diffusing calming aromas to help her family relax and unwind).